B2B Benchmarking & Market Research Guide

 Step 5: Benchmark performance against industry standards

-Benchmarks are only useful if the comparison set is relevant.
-Same industry, similar deal size, comparable GTM motion.
-A SaaS company selling to enterprise shouldn't benchmark against SMB-focused competitors.
+Compare your metrics tied to revenue outcomes, not vanity metrics.
+Benchmarks are only useful if the comparison set is relevant: same industry, similar deal size, comparable GTM motion.

 Category

-Example Benchmarks
+Example benchmarks

-Sales Performance
+Sales performance

 Win rate, sales cycle length, average deal size, pipeline velocity

-Marketing Effectiveness
+Marketing effectiveness

 Cost per lead, lead-to-opportunity rate, MQL-to-SQL conversion

-Customer Success
+Customer success

 Net revenue retention, churn rate, customer lifetime value